AlphaRalph/IoTSensorBase/docs/OVERVIEW.md

 The easiest way to do this is via an online converter.
 Like: https://rvssl.com/ssl-converter/

 If you have followed all the steps correctly and the certificates are correctly placed in the binaries folder, the DeviceGateway should be able to connect to AWS IOT Core.x

+### Create Trace Database
+Next, we create a log database to track and review incoming messages before loading them into the database.
+This prevents unnecessary or erroneous data in the database.
+To do this, search "Cloud Watch" - Click on "Log groups" and then click "new log group"

 # Visualization